 Endowment Scholarship, Summer Camp P.O.
 Box 429 Churchton, MD 20733

 It is very important that we receive both the application and registration forms together to know which program the camper would like to attend.
 We encourage all applicants to list their top three camp program choices.

 Is there a limited number of Camperships per church?

 A Church may not receive more than 15 General Camperships.
 Campership funds may be divided among as many campers as the Pastor or Camping Advocate determines.

 A Church may not receive more than five Endowment Camperships.

 Is there a limited amount of Campership per camper?

-An Individual Camper cannot receive more than the allowed maximum amount:
+An Individual Camper cannot receive more than one-third of the base rate of camp.